rackerlabs/support-how-to/content/cloud-servers/resetting-an-active-directory-user-password.md

 Use the following instructions to reset the user password:

 1. Verify that the domain listed is the domain in which the user is located.
-To change the domain to a different one located on the same domain controller:
+To change the domain to a different one located on the same domain controller, use the following steps:

     a.
 Right-click the current domain.